Monzo business account review

 You’ve probably heard of Monzo, as the challenger bank has been making waves in the personal current account market for years.
 In 2020 it brought its high level of service and innovative features to business banking, through its Monzo Lite and Monzo Pro accounts, while in 2024 it added a Team account option.
 It has also been selected as one of our recommended business accounts.

-Other costs that apply to all accounts include a £1 charge to deposit cash via one of the UK’s PayPoints (you can post cheques to Monzo to deposit for free).
-It’s free to withdraw money at UK ATMs or spend on your Monzo card either in the UK or abroad.
-For overseas ATM withdrawals you get to take out £200 for free every 30 days, then there’s a charge of 3%.
+All accounts charge £1 to deposit cash via one of the UK’s PayPoints or Post Office branches (you can post cheques to Monzo to deposit for free).
+It’s free to spend on your Monzo card either in the UK or abroad, plus cash withdrawals are also free in the UK and the EEA.
+If you withdraw cash outside the EEA, you get to take out £200 for free every 30 days, then there’s a charge of 3%.

 Monzo doesn’t have a branch network, so its business accounts are designed to be managed by customers digitally.
 This is done mainly through the bank’s mobile app, although unlike with its better-known current account, Monzo does offer web access for its business accounts, so they can be managed on your home office computer and not just your smartphone.